YAY! 🙂 The Gibsons & District Public Library has eliminated late fines as of June 1, 2021!

 Does this mean I can keep materials longer?

 No. You can renew your item if no one is waiting but we will continue to send notifications to your phone or email when your item is late.
 If you keep material 21 days past your due date, you will be billed replacement charges and processing fees.

 So if I accidentally keep an item at home more than 21 days past the due date, do I have to pay for it?
 I can bring it back!

-If you bring the item back in good condition up to 6 weeks past the due date, replacement charges will be removed but you’ll still owe a processing fee which is non- refundable.
+If you bring the item back in good condition, replacement charges will be removed but you’ll still owe a processing fee which is non- refundable.
 That’s because once an item is designated as “lost” because it hasn’t been returned, we need to re-order it, or replace it with something similar—and the processing fee covers that.